xczhou-astro/galaxyEmulator/README.md

 `str`, Directory for TNG simulation.

 `workingDir`:
-`str`, Directory to execution of SKIRT.
+`str`, Directory for execution of SKIRT.

 `simulationMode`:
 `str`, `ExtinctionOnly` or `DustEmission`, Simulation Mode, `DustEmission` should be used when near- or mid-infrared bands are considered.

 `includeDust`:
-`bool`, If add dusts generated from Gas particles; must be True if `simulationMode=DustEmission`
+`bool`, If include dusts generated from Gas particles; must be True if `simulationMode=DustEmission`

 `dustEmissionType`:
 `str`, `Equilibrium` or `Stochastic`, Dust emission type.